Business Convocation Ceremony

 Lucas College and Graduate School of Business

-On December 22, the Lucas College and Graduate School of Business will hold its Fall convocation, celebrating the accomplishments of its Fall graduates.
-If you are registered to graduate in Fall 2016 we invite you, your family and your guests to attend the ceremony.
+On December 21, the Lucas College and Graduate School of Business will hold its Fall convocation, celebrating the accomplishments of its Fall graduates (undergraduate and graduate levels).
+If you applied to graduate in Fall of 2017 you can participate.
+We invite you, your family and your guests to attend the ceremony.

-Share your photos and farewell message with your classmates, family and friends by using #sjsulcobgrads.
+Share your photos and farewell message with your classmates, family and friends on

 - When is the College of Business Convocation?

 - Where is the College of Business Convocation?

 - How do I participate in the College of Business Convocation?

 - IMPORTANT Instructions to follow BEFORE and DURING the ceremony.